steevjames/steevjames/README.md

 ### Hi there  👋

-- 🌟 I’m a CS Engineering student passionate about open source, programming and software development.
+- 🌟 I’m a CS Engineer passionate about open source, programming and software development.
 - 🌱 I love developing apps, websites and exploring beyond my current understandings.
 - 💬 Feel free to reach out for collaborations, development works or Q&A.
 - 📫 How to reach me: You can email me at steev.james11@gmail.com or reach through by social media.